bcgov/design-research-guide/docs/ethics/index.md

 Formal approvals from your executives may be required for complex design research activities.
 Complex design research activities may look like

-- Research with [vulnerable participants](https://bcgov.github.io/design-research-guide/ethics.html#participants-that-need-special-attention-vulnerable-participants) where they may not be able to [provide consent](https://bcgov.github.io/design-research-guide/planning-research/consent.html), or may be able to provide consent but not fully acknowledge the repercussions
+- Research with [participants in vulnerable situations](https://bcgov.github.io/design-research-guide/ethics.html#participants-that-need-special-attention) where they may not be able to [provide consent](https://bcgov.github.io/design-research-guide/planning-research/consent.html), or may be able to provide consent but not fully acknowledge the repercussions
 - Participants with higher risks involving physical, social, psychological/emotional, and repercussions for or for not participating
 - Data with special arrangements on who can access, how it is shared, security protocols, and storage
 - Collecting [personal information](https://bcgov.github.io/design-research-guide/privacy-personal-information.html) that will be identifiable to the participant